ulixee/platform/datastore/docs/overview/deployment.md

 # Deployment

-## Packaged Datastores (.dbx)
+## Packaged Datastores (DBX directories)

 Datastores are packaged into a single javascript file for deployment.
 They include a sourcemap and manifest file indicating how to run the Datastore functions.
-These files are TarGzipped into a final `.dbx` file.
+These files are aggregated and deployed in a `.dbx` folder adjacent to your script entrypoint.

 We provide a packaging tool out of the box to combine your Datastore and included modules into a single file.
 It can be run using the Datastore CLI commands or the Ulixee CLI.

-### Packaged .dbx Files
+### <Script>.dbx folders

-Your Datastore will be packaged into a file with the same name and path as your script, but with the extension `.dbx`.
+Your Datastore will be packaged into a folder with the same name and path as your script, but with the extension `.dbx`.
 These files are safe to check-in to source control so other developers on your team can package and deploy the datastores without a need to re-build them.
 You can also ftp them onto a Cloud Node to [deploy](#deploying) them.

-A `.dbx` file has the following files in it:
+A `.dbx` folder has the following files in it:

 - `datastore.js` The single file containing all your javascript code and a default export containing a `Datastore` instance.
 - `datastore.js.map` A source map for your javascript.
 - `datastore-manifest.json` A manifest file with a valid hash code.
 See Manifest section.
+- `docpage.json` A configuration for controlling the documentation website.
 - `storage.db` A Sqlite3 db containing your bootstrapped records and table structures.

 #### Out Directory

-If you want to build all your `.dbx` files so they can be deployed manually onto a Cloud (eg, if you have a Docker image and wish to pre-deploy `.dbx` files), you can do so in two ways:
+If you want to build all your `.dbx` folders so they can be deployed manually onto a Cloud (eg, if you have a Docker image and wish to pre-deploy `.dbx` files), you can do so in two ways:

 1. `Configuration`.
 You can add a `datastoreOutDir` parameter to a Ulixee config file (`.ulixee/config.json` in the hierarchy of your project).
 The path should be relative to the `config.json` file.
 2. `npx @ulixee/datastore build --out-dir=<path>`.
 During build, you can specify an out directory.

-#### Working Directory
+#### DBX Compliation Process

-While your `.dbx` file is being created, a working directory will be created at `<Path to dbx>.build`.
-The process for creating a `.dbx` is:
+While your `.dbx` is being created, the following steps will occur:

-1. Unpack any existing `.dbx`.
-2. Rollup source code into a single javascript file and sourcemap.
+1. Rollup source code into a single javascript file and sourcemap.
+2. Build Documentation site configuration.
+3. Generate and seed a Storage database.
-3. Create a SHA3 256 hash of the script.
+4. Create a SHA 256 hash of the script.
-4. Load any User-defined Manifest Settings (`${entrypoint}-manifest.json`, Project level `.ulixee/datastores.json`, Global settings).
+5. Load any User-defined Manifest Settings (`${entrypoint}-manifest.json`, Project level `.ulixee/datastores.json`, Global settings).
 Details can be found [here](#manifest)
-5. Lookup the Datastore runtime and version.
+6. Lookup the Datastore runtime and version.
-6. Add a previous `versionHash` to the linked versions, unless `linkedVersions` property in manifest is set to an empty list.
+7. Add a previous `versionHash` to the linked versions, unless `linkedVersions` property in manifest is set to an empty list.
-7. Hash the manifest details into a `versionHash`.
+8. Hash the manifest details into a `versionHash`.
-8. Tar.gz the script, sourcemap and manifest into a `.dbx file`
+9. If deploying, Tar.gz the script, sourcemap and manifest into a `.dbx.gz file`

-#### Unpacking

-Packaged Datastore files are simply GZIP compressed Tar files.
-You can use normal Unix (or other) commands to explore their contents:

-`tar -xf script.dbx`

 #### Deploying {#deploying}

-You can copy `.dbx` files into the configured [`Datastore Storage`](./configuration.md#storage) directory of your CloudNode host machine before boot-up, and the CloudNode will automatically unpack and install them.
+You can copy `.dbx` folders (or compressed `.dbx.tgz` files) into the configured [`Datastore Storage`](./configuration.md#storage) directory of your CloudNode before boot-up, and the CloudNode will automatically unpack and install them.

-NOTE: If you want to configure all your `.dbx` files to be output to the same directory, you can use the `outDir` option of the build command.
+NOTE: If you want to configure all your `.dbx` folders to be output to the same directory, you can use the `outDir` option of the build command.

 ### Typescript Support